-I want to ask you — all of you in these communities and beyond, as you feel called — to learn about, support, and respond to Extinction Rebellion.
-Or to support or create your own movements of resistance and defiance to stand up to the extreme violence, injustice, and oppression taking place every day, all over the Earth.
+I want to ask you — all of you in these communities and beyond, as you feel called — to learn about, support, and respond to the global movements for ecological justice such as Extinction Rebellion.
+It is essential that we support and create movements of resistance and defiance to stand up to the extreme violence, injustice, and oppression taking place every day, all over the Earth.
 Our teacher, lovingly called “Thay” by his students, has said over and over again that ours is a community of resistance, of revolutionary love.
 There are so many ways to stand up to injustice, and each of us may be called in a different way.

 Our own Plum Village community was shaped by and formed during the conflict of the Vietnam War when our teacher created the Order of Interbeing (OI) to work for peace and social change.
 The first OI members, including Sister Chan Khong, risked their lives to do this work — not taking sides in the conflict and thereby being seen as enemies by both sides.
 Later our teacher traveled throughout the US calling for an end to the violence, and working with many organizations, including the Fellowship of Reconciliation (FOR) to help stop the war.